kiro6/penetration-testing-notes/Penetration Testing/ACLs-ACEs Abuse Attacks/README.md

 1) **Access over User account allows for:**
    - Change the Target's Password [how to do Change password](#change-password)
    - Targeted Kerberoasting: we could `assign them an SPN` and perform a `Kerberoasting attack` (which relies on the target account having a weak password set).  [how to do Targeted Kerberoasting](#targeted-kerberoasting)
+   - Shadow Credentials: Use this technique to impersonate a computer or user account by exploiting the privileges to create shadow credentials.
    - Shadow Credentials: Use this technique to impersonate a user
 2) **Access over Group allows for:**
    - we could `add ourselves` or another `security principal` to a given group. [how to Add to group](#add-to-group)
 3) **Access over Computer user allows for:**
    - we could perform a `Kerberos Resource-based Constrained Delegation` attack.
-   - Shadow Credentials: Use this technique to impersonate a computer
+   - Shadow Credentials: Use this technique to impersonate a computer or user account by exploiting the privileges to create shadow credentials.

 ## Get Changes and Get Changes All
 - The user or service account with this permission ` DS-Replication-Get-Changes-All` and `DS-Replication-Get-Changes` can ask Domain Controllers to replicate all changes in the directory through `Directory Replication Service Remote Protocol (MS-DRSR)` , including those changes that are normally restricted, such as confidential attributes. it cannot be turned off or disabled.